linkerd/website/linkerd.io/content/blog/under-the-hood-of-linkerd-s-state-of-the-art-rust-proxy-linkerd2-proxy.md

 latency](https://cacm.acm.org/magazines/2013/2/160173-the-tail-at-scale/fulltext).
-Perhaps most importantly, because the proxy handles _application_ data—potentially including incredibly sensitive data such as financial transitionacitons or personal health—it has to be _secure_.
+Perhaps most importantly, because the proxy handles _application_ data—potentially including incredibly sensitive data such as financial transactions or personal health—it has to be _secure_.

 Let's take each of these in turn, starting with resource consumption.
 Before we wrote Linkerd2-proxy, we built Linkerd 1.x.
 This first version of Linkerd had a